Tono-vacn/Tono-vacn.github.io/_posts/2024-09-30-swift-for-backend.md

 So the real problem here is that, comparing to traditional backend languages like Golang or Java, Developers don't need to care or even unable to control the threads management.
 The low-level concurrency control is handled by the system, and developers can't control any part of the process.

-## Data structure for concurrency control & race condition
+## Data structure for concurrency control

 - NSLock: NSLock is a basic lock mechanism in Swift.
 - DispatchSemaphore: DispatchSemaphore is a semaphore mechanism in Swift.
 It can be used to control the number of concurrent tasks.